lhehnke/lhehnke.github.io/_posts/2018-02-03-starset-song-lyrics.md

 ## Calculating and visualizing n-grams

 Up to this point, the analysis was based on words as individual units.
 When interested in co-occurring words or word sequences, you can further analyze the relationship between two (or more) words by tokenizing the song texts by pairs of adjacent words -- so-called bigrams.
-See <a href="https://www.tidytextmining.com/ngrams.html">here</a>.
+See <a href="https://www.tidytextmining.com/ngrams.html">here</a> for more detailed information on this topic.

 The next chunk of code extracts, counts, and visualizes these bigrams.